barleybobs/homeassistant-ecowater-softener/README.md

       step: 1
       unit_of_measurement: "minutes"
       icon: "mdi:timer"
-      initial: 30  # Default value is 30 minutos
+      initial: 30  # Default value is 30 minutes
 2. Create an input_button to save the changes once you have edited the update interval.

    ```